-If you're visiting the Caribbean and you speak English, you're in luck: English is the first or second language in most Caribbean destinations and is the unofficial "language of tourism" as well.
-Having said that, however, you'll often find that your travels will be more richly rewarding if you can speak with the locals in their native language.
-In the Caribbean, that's usually determined by which colonial power -- England, France, Spain, or Holland -- held sway over the island first or longest.
+If you're visiting the Caribbean and you speak English, you're in luck: English is the first- or second-most spoken language in most Caribbean destinations and is the unofficial "language of tourism," as well.
+However, you'll often find that your travels will be more richly rewarding if you can speak with the locals in their native language.
+In the Caribbean, that's usually determined by which colonial power—England, France, Spain, or Holland—held sway over the island first or longest.